LikkleOra/Law-Site/PROGRESS.md

-# Project Progress: Digital Law Office Platform
+kind# Project Progress: Digital Law Office Platform

 This document tracks the development progress of the Digital Law Office Platform.